behrus/behrus/README.md

   * To clear images: `docker rmi -f $(docker images -a -q)`
   * To clear volumes: `docker volume rm $(docker volume ls -q)`

-Disclaimer: This project has been generated on phpdocker.io